itsdouges/react-best-modal/README.md

 ## Styling

 It's up to you to style and position your modal.
 Want to disable scrolling content behind your modal?
 You have to do it yourself.
-[There's an example implementation here.](https://madou.github.io/react-simple-modal/?selectedKind=SimpleModal&selectedStory=disable%20body%20scroll&)
+[There's an example implementation here.](https://madou.github.io/react-best-modal/?selectedKind=SimpleModal&selectedStory=disable%20body%20scroll&)

 ### Transitions

-`react-simple-modal` works perfectly with [`ReactTransitionGroup`](https://reactcommunity.org/react-transition-group/).
+`react-best-modal` works perfectly with [`ReactTransitionGroup`](https://reactcommunity.org/react-transition-group/).

 ## Even.
 More.
 Accessible.